DoD-Platform-One/bigbang/charter/HelmStandards.md

       username: ""
       password: ""
       database: ""
+      type: "" # Optional.
+One of mysql, mssql, postgres, mongo if ther
     ```
 * Monitoring
     * Charts should expect a value `monitoring.enabled` to be set by the BigBang chart to conditionally create monitoring components (`ServiceMonitors`, `PodMonitors`, etc).
 This value should default to false